Colack/Standard/README.md

 - **display**
 Libraries focusing on displaying stuff on the screen.
 - **utility**
 Libraries focused on random useful features.
+- **other**
+Other Libraries for things like credits and such.